Sydney Contracting Engineers

 Schools Maintenance Works Safety Requirements

 At SCE, safety is our top priority, especially when working in environments such as schools where the well-being of students, staff, and visitors is paramount.
-In line with our commitment to safety excellence, we have compiled a comprehensive list of safety equipment for all trades to implement on their worksites.
-These measures are designed to ensure the highest level of safety standards are upheld throughout the duration of the project, safeguarding both our workers and the occupants of the school premises.
+In line with our commitment to safety excellence, construction induction document, we have compiled a comprehensive list of safety equipment for all trades to implement on their worksites along with the SCE Induction Process Construction.
+These SCE Induction Process Construction measures are designed to ensure the highest level of safety standards are upheld throughout the duration of the project, safeguarding both our workers and the occupants of the school premises.

 Mandatory Safety Requirements:

-The following comprises a list of items that all trades should bring to ensure utmost safety during the works.
-These measures are essential not only for the safety of the tradespeople but also to protect the personnel within the school premises.
+The following comprises a list of items that all trades should bring to ensure utmost safety during the works along with the SCE Induction Process Construction.
+These SCE Induction Process Construction measures are essential not only for the safety of the tradespeople but also to protect the personnel within the school premises along side construction induction documentation.

 High-visibility vests are worn by workers to increase their visibility to others on the worksite, reducing the risk of collisions and improving overall safety, especially in busy or poorly lit areas.